-Their membership terms and conditions were the same as those applied to other members of the Fund.
+The membership terms and conditions of all key management personnel were the same as those applied to other members of the Fund.

-During the reporting period the Trustee changed from paying employees fortnightly in advance to fortnightly in arrears.
-To minimise cash flow issues the Trustee paid all eligible employees a once off taxable bridging payment that will be recovered upon termination of the employees' employment.
+During the 2021 reporting period the Trustee changed from paying employees fortnightly in advance to fortnightly in arrears.
+To minimise cash flow issues, the Trustee paid all eligible employees a once off taxable bridging payment that will be recovered upon termination of the employees' employment.